Skip to main content

 Frequently Asked Questions

-• ACES is a very peaceful school where students become friends, get along and support one another.
+ACES Big Picture is a very peaceful school where students become friends, get along and support one another.
 We maintain an extremely positive school environment where students literally thrive.

 • The district provides transportation to/from ACES.
 Students transfer onto a bus at Mariner or Kamiak which will bring them to ACES before school.
 Afternoon transportation is a bit different: Students will walk home if they live within 1.5 miles of ACES High School.
 Kamiak and Mariner follow this same procedure.